 The third season of the NBC comedy-drama struggles to find a tone, but excels in depicting the every day issues of the working class.

-However, to the Jenna Bans created and run show’s benefit, Girls still concerns itself how thin the differences between criminal and suburban banality are.
+However, to the benefit of Jenna Bans‘ show, Good Girls still concerns itself with how thin the differences between criminal and suburban banality are.
 The show is at its strongest when focusing more on how thoroughly work — be it felonious or retail — has asserted itself well beyond the hours when you punch the clock.
 Beth’s husband Dean (Matthew Lillard) attends customer dinners at restaurants fancy enough to offer valet parking exclusively in a khakis and a polo embroidered with the logo of his employer.
 Beth manages to strong-arm not by threatening force, but by complaining to his manager at his straight 9 to 5 job.
-The message is clear: work is no longer something we do, it is who we are.
+The message is clear — work is no longer something we do.
+It’s who we are.

 The secondary message of that gets elucidated pretty clearly as well.
-Not only has work become who we are, but it is still not enough.
+Not only has work become who we are, but it’s still not enough.
 It wants more and it will take it if you let it.
-Girls is shot through with these examples as well.
-One character finds opportunities dry up when they choose faithfulness over a workplace affair.
+Girls is suffused with these examples as well.
+One character finds that opportunities dry up when they choose faithfulness over a workplace affair.
 Another finds themselves under constant surveillance everywhere they go.